psychemedia/storytelling-notes/ross-may-hill-old-ellen.md

 His old parents live at a village called May Hill, on the west side of Gloucester, where they occupied a small farm.

-Some time ago this farmer reported the loss of some £50 from his secret store of savings; and when no clue could be obtained to the thief, the services of a “witch " are said to have been called in.
+Some time ago this farmer reported the loss of some £50 from his secret store of savings; and when no clue could be obtained to the thief, the services of a "witch " are said to have been called in.

 Madness Begins.